bensuutari/CNN_Facial_Recognition/README.md

 This is a convolutional neural network implemented in Tensorflow for facial recognition.
 I used Yale's Face Database(http://cvc.cs.yale.edu/cvc/projects/yalefaces/yalefaces.html) for training and testing the model.

 In the figure below I compare the accuracy of the model on the testing set with and without dropout after 200 epochs.
+Learn more about dropout here https://www.cs.toronto.edu/~hinton/absps/JMLRdropout.pdf
 ##	Accuracy of CNN With and Without Dropout	##
 ![alt text](results/CNNaccuracy_graph_dropoutvsnodropout.png "This is the screen you will see on opening") And the following figure shows how the loss function decays with training...